NVIDIA/aistore/cli/resources/bucket.md

 `ais set props BUCKET_NAME KEY=VALUE [KEY=VALUE...]`

-Sets bucket properties.
+Set bucket properties.
 For the available options, see [bucket-properties](../../docs/bucket.md#properties-and-options).
 If `--reset` flag is set, arguments are ignored and bucket properties are reset to original state.
 If `--jsonspec` option is used, **all** properties of the bucket are set based on the values in the JSON object.